New here? Start with the complete side hustle guide →

 What You’ll Need to Get Started

-If you want structured training, the Gold City Ventures E-Printables Course is $247 (or $197 through the free workshop discount).
-But the free workshop alone is a solid starting point if you want to understand the business model before committing.
+If you want structured training, Gold City’s paid E-Printables course runs $247, and they sometimes discount it for people who join through the free workshop first.
+But the free workshop on its own is a solid starting point — it’s the one I’ve been through, and it’s enough to understand the business model before you spend anything.

 The Honest Take on Selling Printables on Etsy